HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     hcl.logging.<app-name>.client.<severity>.<client-hierarchy>.*=all
     ```

-    The text strings in angled bracket placeholders must be replaced as described here.
+    Replace the text strings in angled bracket placeholders as described in this section.

 -   **app-name**